Keyboard shortcuts

 for k in range(3):

-# We add the created HermitianMixedProduct containing all the operator information into the hamiltonian, with the correct prefactor
+# We add the boson-only term into the hamiltonian, with the correct prefactor

 hamiltonian.add_operator_product(